Serdab

 The term serdab is also used for a type of undecorated chamber found in many pyramids.
-Due to the lack of inscriptions, it has been impossible to determine the ritual function of this chamber, but many Egyptologists view it as a storage space, akin with the underground storehouses in private and royal tombs of the Second Dynasty.
-It is easiest recognized by its position in the east end of the pyramid's internal chamber system and the three niches in its outer wall.
+Owing to the lack of inscriptions it has been impossible to determine the ritual function of this chamber, but many Egyptologists view it as a storage space, akin to the underground storehouses in private and royal tombs of the Second Dynasty.
+It is most easily recognized by its position in the east end of the pyramid's internal chamber system and the three niches in its outer wall.
 The earliest serdab of this type is found in the pyramid of Menkaure, but it was during the reign of Djedkare Isesi that it became a part of the standard pyramid layout.